danlynn/wkhtmltos3/README.md

 If you find that a significant percentage of your page renders fail to load an arbitrary static resource then you should try using the `--redundant` option.

 This option renders each html page into an image twice in parallel.
-If both image files are NOT identical then it will repeatedly render again until a newly rendered image matched any of the previously rendered images.
+If both image files are NOT identical then it will repeatedly render again until a newly rendered image matches any of the previously rendered images.
 Gives up after 3 additional render attempts.

 Since the initial 2 renders occur in parallel, there really isn't a time penalty for using this option since in the vast majority of cases the initial 2 renders will be identical.
 The only downside is additional CPU load.
 However, this additional load can often be well worth achieving nearly 100% perfect renders.